She’s wearing red fucking pants.

 And I (internally) lose it.
 Jeans aren’t ok but red pants are.
 Red.
 Pants.

-Do you think I like wearing a suit?
-Nothing feels better than wearing a suit and walking a mile to a courthouse when it’s 95 degrees in the middle of July.
+Do you think I like wearing a suit and walking a mile to a courthouse when it’s 95 degrees in the middle of July?
 I don’t even know why I wear a tie besides I’m supposed to.
 It serves no function.
 But I do it because I’m an adult.
-(Shut up.)
+(I bet it’s a French thing.)

 And my suits are black, blue, grey, and maybe one day brown.
 That’s it.
 Because those are business colors.
 My shirts are white or blue for the most part.
 I look very boring.